 1. Social media and paid marketing

-Social media offers the opportunity to observe your target audience, create interest by using organic means, like shares/comments/likes i.e. promoting engagement.
+Social media offers the opportunity to observe your target audience and create interest by using organic means, like shares/comments/likes i.e. promoting engagement.

-Aligning medium of advertising with potential backer use is important.
+Aligning the medium of advertising with potential backer use is important.

 2. Pushers or influencers and groups, gatherings and/or online communities